robcasloz/rise/README.md

 Maps all instructions matching the regular expression "ADD(16|32|64)ri" to the resource group SKLWriteResGroup10.

 ### Using TableGen
 The second is that LLVM's tablegen command can output information about all instructions defined for the x86 architecture.
 Part of this information is a list of resource groups, which define what particular resource groups that instruction is part of.
 The reason for it being a list is that depending on what x86-architecture the code is being compiled for, different resource groups are used(for example, there is a difference between AMD and Intel architectures).
+It is possible to assign all instructions covered by the first method this way as well, but the first method is used in LLVM to override this method in creating a more detailed model for sub-targets.
 Example:
 ADD16ri defines: